Two8-ounce packagescream cheese,at room temperature

 PREPARE THE CAKE LAYERS:

-Preheat the oven to 350 degrees F. Grease and flour two 9-inch round metal baking pans (or spray with nonstick baking spray with flour).
-In a large bowl, whisk together the flour, sugar, cocoa powder, baking soda, baking powder and salt.
-Add the espresso powder, eggs, 1/4 cup of the buttermilk, butter and vanilla to the flour mixture.
-Using an electric mixer on medium-low speed, beat for 1 minute, until blended.
-Scrape the sides and the bottom of the bowl with a rubber spatula.
-Beat on high speed for 2 minutes.
-Add the remaining buttermilk and beat on low speed for 15 to 30 seconds, until just blended.
-Spread the batter evenly into the prepared pans, dividing equally.
-Bake 30 to 35 minutes or until a toothpick inserted in the center comes out with a few moist crumbs attached.
-Let cool in pans on a wire rack for 10 minutes.
-Run a knife around the edge of the pans, then invert the cakes onto a rack to cool completely.
+Preheat the oven to 350 degrees F, and spray two 9-inch pans with nonstick spray with flour (baking spray).
+In a large bowl, whisk together the flour, sugar, baking powder and salt.
+Add the eggs, buttermilk, butter, shortening, zest, and juice to the bowl.
+Use an electric mixer on low speed to combine (1 minute).
+Scrape sides and bottom of the bowl with a rubber spatula.
+Beat on high speed 2 minutes.
+Add the soda and vanilla and beat on low speed for 30 seconds until incorporated.
+Divide the batter between the two prepared pans.
+Bake 25 to 30 minutes, or until a toothpick inserted into the center comes out with just a few moist crumbs attached.
+Let the pans cool on a wire rack for about 20 minutes, then run a knife around the edges of the pans and turn the cake layers onto rack to cool completely.

 PREPARE THE FROSTING:

 In a large bowl, use an electric mixer on high speed to beat the cream cheese and butter until creamy.
 Gradually add the powdered sugar, beating on low speed until blended.
 Scrape down the bowl with a rubber spatula.
 Add the lemon zest and 1/4 cup lemon juice; beat on high speed for 1 to 2 minutes or until fluffy.
 If the frosting appears to be too thick, add an additional tablespoon or two until you get a nice consistency.
 Cover and refrigerate the frosting until you are ready to assemble the cake (it will firm up a bit upon chilling).